newpavlov/rust-isp-2019/00/content.md

 ## Administrivia

 - 5 lectures with practical exercises.
-- Completing exercises will be given as a homework.
+- Attendance: 50% (10% per lecture)
+- Final project: 50%
+- Passing grade: 60%
-- Final project can be group (up to 5 people) or individual.
+- Final project can be done individual or in a group (up to 5 people).
-- Pass/fail mark will be decided based on a final project.
 - You can ask questions in the Canvas chat or personally (ISR Lab, room 151).
 - Class source material generally hosted on [GitHub](https://github.com/newpavlov/rust-isp-2019).
     - Corrections are welcomed via pull request/issue!